pmbrull/levy/README.md

 assert cfg.friends.lima.fur == "soft"
 ```

-Note how this adds even another layer of flexibility, as after reading the YAML we will
+Note how this adds even another layer of flexibility, as after reading the file we will
 have all the data we might require available to use.

 ## Contributing